33-Year-Old Third Baseman – New York Mets

 2016 Fantasy Baseball Outlook

-Mets fan and Wright's fantasy owners flooded Google to look up spinal stenosis after the veteran third baseman was diagnosed with the condition in late May.
-Despite the serious nature of the issue -- ...
+Mets fans and fantasy owners alike flooded Google to look up spinal stenosis after the veteran third baseman was diagnosed with the condition in late May.
+Despite the serious nature of the issue -- it...

 David Wright Contract Information: